Types of Business Entities in Singapore

 Partnerships in Singapore can be of three types:

-The concept of limited partnership is an alternative to the general partnership type of business form in Singapore.
+Limited partnership is an alternative to the general partnership type of business form in Singapore.
 It introduces the concept of a limited partner in addition to a general partner.
 The liabilities of limited partners are limited to their investment in the partnership (capital or property).
-However, such partners are unable to participate in the management of the business in a limited partnership.
+However, limited partners are unable to participate in the management of the business.
 In a nutshell, even a limited partnership in Singapore is not a very attractive vehicle for setting up a business for most people.

-A LLP is primarily meant for carrying a profession (e.g. accountants, law firms, architects, etc.) where two or more professionals would like to build a joint practice in a common field.
+A LLP is primarily meant for carrying a profession (e.g. accountants, law firms, architects, etc.) where two or more professionals would like to build a joint practice in a common field, and is not suited for businesses that carry a trade.
 The owners must enter into detailed agreements about how the profits and management responsibilities are divided.
 It can get very complicated and generally requires the services of a lawyer to draw up the agreement.
 Partners in a limited liability partnership are usually responsible for cultivating their own clients based on the partner’s specific area of focus.

 Which business entity type to choose?